 - Help students complete a project to meet a school or community need by applying what they have learned.

-The BTL program compliments the North Dakota Choice Ready framework skills and aligns well with the NDDPI's content standards in career & technical education, English language arts, library & technology, and social studies.
+The BTL program complements the North Dakota Choice Ready framework skills.
+It aligns with the NDDPI's content standards in career & technical education, English language arts, library & technology, and social studies.